rogerbinns/apsw/doc/tips.rst

 Parsing SQL
 ===========

 Sometimes you want to know what a particular SQL statement does.
-The SQLite query parser directly generates VDBE byte code and cannot be hooked into.
-There is however an easier way.

-Install an :ref:`execution tracer <executiontracer>` that returns ``apsw.SQLITE_DENY`` which will prevent any queries from running.
-Install an :meth:`authorizer <Connection.setauthorizer>`.

-Then call :meth:`Cursor.execute` on your query with `can_cache =
-False`.
-Your authorizer will then be called (multiple times if necessary) with details of what the query does including expanding views and triggers that fire.
-Finally the execution tracer will fire, which prevents execution.
+Use :func:`apsw.ext.query_info` which will provide as much detail as you need.

 Unexpected behaviour
 ====================